How to browse privately in Chrome

 Alternatively, you can turn on the setting for Send a Do Not Track request with your browsing traffic in the Advanced Settings, although many websites do not honour these requests.

-Is Incognito really private browsing?
+Incognito browsing isn’t really private browsing though!

 When you install apps, ‘like’ a web page, or use Facebook to log into websites, you let them harvest your Facebook profile information.
 Take control of your online privacy and change these Facebook settings today.